 Walks along Tengawai River stopbank via Tengawai Rd.
 Walks along Ophi River stopbank via Halstead Rd or Butlers Rd.

-A 5 km, circular walk along Manse Rd took you across farmland to Scott Munro Rd & back to Pleasant Point.
-Another walk off Manse Rd took you along Longview Rd with long views of the Southern Alps.
-The point of my rural walks were sublime Alpine views taking in snowy mountains from Hunters Hills, Mt Nimrod, Mt Nessing in the S, across the vast panorama of Dalgety Range, Albury Range, Two Thumbs Range, Sherwood Range & Devils Peak, Fiery Peak, Tripps Peak, Blue Mt, Mt Peel, Mt Somers, Mt Hutt fading to the N.
+A 5 km, circular walk along Manse Rd took me across farmland to Smart Munro Rd & back to Pleasant Point.
+Another walk off Manse Rd took me along Longview Rd with long views of the Southern Alps.
+The point of my rural walks were sublime Alpine views taking in snowy mountains from Hunters Hills, Mt Nimrod, Mt Nessing in the S, across the vast panorama of Dalgety Range, Albury Range, Two Thumbs Range, Sherwood Range, Devils Peak, Fiery Peak, Blue Mt, Waihi Peak, Tripps Peak, Mt Peel, Old Man Range, Mt Somers, Mt Hutt fading to the N.

 As my feet had good circulation I often walked in flip flops, even in winter.
 Sanctimonious Kiwis pointed to my feet saying I had the wrong tramping gear.
 So what?
 Having waded through liquefactioned sewage during Christchurch quakes, my toes were good crap detectors.
 Whenever I walked along rural roads my feet became covered in cow crap from farmlands' runoff.
 Winter roadsides were churned muddy by farm vehicles picking up plastic covered hay bales for stock feed.
 No haystacks anymore, but long hay rolls covered in unsightly green or pink plastic lining rural roads.